quangsonle/feature-selection-with-sklearn/README.md

-for an interview , adopted from https://github.com/olpotkin/CeleraOne-Solution/blob/master/Solution.ipynb
+for an interview, adapted from https://github.com/olpotkin/CeleraOne-Solution/blob/master/Solution.ipynb